sparcityeu/SparseBase/docs/pages/how_to_guides/how_add_reordering.md

 ### 3. Add implementations for optimal reordering

-Add implementation functions that will carry out the reordering.
+Add implementation functions that will carry out the reordering to the file `sparsebase/src/sparse_preprocess.cc`.
 Each function will be specific for an input `SparseFormat` Format.
 These functions should match the `ReorderFunction` signature:

 ```cpp
 static IDType* FunctionName(std::vector<SparseFormat<IDType, NumNonZerosType, ValueType>*>, ReorderParams*)